How Do I Choose My First Fly Rod?

 When you’re shopping for a new fly reel, there are few things to consider.

-Do I Need an Expensive Fly Rod and Reel?
+Do I Need An Expensive Fly Rod And Reel?

 Price is a large variable in fly rods and fly reels.
 Even though they all do the same thing, some can be extremely affordable and some can extremely expensive.
 Like cars, they all serve the same purpose but vary greatly in price due to components and features.

-Do I Need Waders During the Summer?
+Do I Need Waders During The Summer?

 We wear waders because as humans we are creatures of comfort.
 Typically when chasing trout and salmon we are plying waters that are very cold.
 It's extremely difficult to stand in cold water for extended periods of time, and can be downright dangerous and hypothermic if you're not wearing waders.

-Should I Get Bootfoot or Stocking Foot Waders?
+Should I Get Bootfoot Or Stocking Foot Waders?

 Waders—who needs them?
 If you’re new to fly fishing, this is a question you’re probably asking yourself.
 Top-quality waders aren’t cheap, and at the end of the day, they’re another piece of gear you need to drag along and take care of.
 So why bother?

-How Many Studs Should I Add to My Wading Boot?
+How Many Studs Should I Add To My Wading Boot?

 For the fisherman that primarily is wading, adding studs to your boot is something that should top your list when it comes to wading safety.
 Both felt and rubber wading boots could use a helping hand when it comes to extra traction.
 Let's face it, rivers are slick and dangerous, and wading around can be tough even under the easiest of substrate conditions.
 Adding studs to your boot helps to give you that little extra bite when it comes to wading traction and safety.

-Do I Need Special Boots for Fishing Saltwater Flats?
+Do I Need Special Boots For Fishing Saltwater Flats?

 Here’s something on a lot of anglers’ bucket lists: Flats fishing for bonefish, permit, and tarpon.
 Is easy to understand why.
 With blue skies, vast expanses of water, and fish strong enough to smoke a reel and burn themselves into your mind forever, tropical fly-fishing trips can be dreams come true.